 The staff at Northwestern NROTC is comprised of active duty Navy and Marine Corps officers and senior enlisted personnel.
 Officers serve as professors of Naval Science courses and class advisors, while senior enlisted personnel use their vast experience and knowledge to help your development as an officer.
 Our staff members are committed to helping you reach your goals, both academic and military, in the United States Navy or Marine Corps, offering personalized training, counseling, and advising at each step along the way, starting the minute you contact us.
-Click on the billets below to see a biography of each unit staff member.
+Read the biographies of each member of the unit staff below.

 PHCS Mike Dalluge, USN (Ret.) | Unit Supply Officer

 The Unit Supply Officer is a Retired Photographer's Mate Senior Chief in the United States Navy.
 He provides logistic support and training to Midshipmen, outfitting them with uniforms, books and Battalion mission-orientated supplies.
 With over 20 years of experience, he provides Naval tradition mentorship to all members of the unit.
 He has served onboard the aircraft carriers USS NIMITZ, USS INDEPENDENCE, and USS JOHN C. STENNIS.
 He was leading Chief of the Operations department on USS PELELIU and a member of the "Jolly Rogers" and "Black Knights" F-14 fighter squadrons.
 He has served and deployed from Norfolk, Virginia, Pensacola, Florida, Barbers Point, Hawaii, San Diego, California, and Japan.